WICG/PEPC/explainer.md

 -   To prevent clickjacking attacks where a malicious site embeds a legitimate site that uses a PEPC, the `frame-ancestors` CSP directive must be explicitly declared if a document using PEPC is embedded cross-origin (to the top level frame).
-This shifts both the burden and the risk to the sites using PEPC which actually wants to be embeddable while ensuring that developers who take no action will remain secure by default.
+This ensures that permissions cannot be obtained by a bad actor via a cross-origin embedded site, as the embedded site needs to explicitly opt in.
+The developers who use PEPC without taking any further action will be safe by default.

 ### Custom cursors